Implementing a Collection of Files

 (Optional) Decorate the Collection Using FileCollection

-In the getter, you can also return a FileCollection
+In the getter, you can also return a FileCollection wrapping the original

 collection, and change the type hint.
 Then, the caller will be able to know that

-the Collection contains files and also an instance of DirectoryInterface
+the Collection contains files and also an instance of DirectoryInterface.

 use Rekalogika\Domain\File\Association\Entity\FileCollection;